-If you complete the Free Application for Federal Student Aid (FAFSA) by the March 1 deadline and you are a Maryland resident, you will be considered for Maryland State Scholarships.
+If you complete the Free Application for Federal Student Aid (FAFSA) by the March 1st deadline and you (and parents, if a dependent student) are a Maryland resident (in most cases), you will be considered for Maryland State Scholarships.
+Please note: The March 1st deadline is an annual drop dead-date for FAFSA submittal in Maryland.
+It is not a preferred date.
 The State of Maryland offers the following scholarships:

-Private Scholarships are scholarships that can be actively searched out from a variety of sources, including foundations, religious or community organizations, local businesses, ethnicity-based organizations, your employer or your parents’ employer, your library, etc. Chesapeake College announces Private Scholarships that we are made aware of via the bulletin board outside the Financial Aid office, e-mails to faculty and staff, the Chesapeake College website and other campus announcements.
-Check out the latest private scholarships to date http://www.chesapeake.edu/financial-aid/private-scholarship-announcements
+Private Scholarships are scholarships that can be actively searched out from a variety of sources, including foundations, religious or community organizations, local businesses, ethnicity-based organizations, your employer or your parents’ employer, your library, etc. Chesapeake College announces Private Scholarships that we are made aware of via email to students as well as on our Social Media Pages

 Transfer Scholarships available from a variety of sources, private foundations, University System of Maryland Regents, and the college or university itself.
 When it's appropriate, ex.
 Chesapeake College makes the recommendation for consideration, the transfer scholarship will be announced here.
 Check out transfer scholarships here http://www.chesapeake.edu/financial-aid/transfer-scholarships.

 For information about scholarships available for non-credit and workforce programs, please visit Paying for CE Courses here.